 In addition, we also track PageSpeed Insights history and Monitor Web Vitals, CRuX and Global Loading Times so every metric that matters in performance and user experience is available in our tool for tracking and analytics.

 When a URL is scanned, we pass it through the PageSpeed Insights API multiple times until we get three successful responses on mobile and three successful responses times on desktop.
-Multiple runs allow us to get an average score which is more representative of real world grades and avoids score distortion from a single request getting a cold cache.
+Multiple runs allow us to get an average score which is more representative of real world grades from cold and warm cache hits.

 Yes.
 PageSpeedPlus offers two types of scans - Monitored URLs and Full Site Scans.